 If you love what you’ve seen so far but were worried that you wouldn’t be able to use Sheets without a connection, then fear not.
 Google Sheets has an "Offline Mode" that will automatically sync your changes to the document when you reconnect to the internet.

 This is useful for any situation where you'd need to treat Google Sheets like a desktop application—on a flight or a road trip, for example.

 Instructions for setting up your offline sync are really straight-forward, but the bulk of the process is just downloading and using the three core components above.

 Actually turning it on looks like this (get ready to be amazed):

 And just like that, you can use Google Sheets even when you're offline—no WiFi necessary.

 For more tips on using Google Sheets offline, jump to the end of chapter 6.

 Google Sheets is a powerful tool—it's everything you'd expect from a spreadsheet, with the extra perks of an online app.
 While the example spreadsheet that we created may have been a bit silly, the practical applications of using Sheets for your workflows (both business and personal) are limitless.

-Whether you need to make a budget, outline your next proposal, gather data for a research project, or log info from any other app that connects with Zapier, a Google Sheets spreadsheet can bring your data to life.
+Whether you need to make a budget, outline your next proposal, gather data for a research project, or log info from any other app that connects with Zapier, a Google Sheets spreadsheet can bring your data to life (now with Gantt charts!).
 And with everything stored in Google Drive, you'll never worry about losing your files again—even if your computer dies.